History of Commercial Photography – A Definitive Guide

 Everyone is aware of the importance of commercial photography in the advertising world.
 And it will be very interesting to have a look at the journey of commercial photography.
 The earlier days of commercial photography and the progression afterward.

-In 1837, the first successful form of photography was produced and back then the equipment was not even portable.
-The photography was produced by the wealthy and savvy hobbyist.
-This types of product photography is known as the daguerreotype.
+In 1837, the first successful form of photography was produced, and back then the equipment was not even portable.
+The photography was produced by the wealthy and savvy hobbyists.
+This type of product photography is known as the daguerreotype.

 Later the cameras became easy to use and portable.
-This led to the development of ambrotype and marked the onset of Eastman Kodak Company that made cameras accessible to the average person and this led to intricately connecting photography with fashion.
+This led to the development of the ambrotype and marked the onset of Eastman Kodak Company which made cameras accessible to the average person and this led to intricately connecting photography with fashion.

 Vogue quickly turned into a fashion powerhouse with international aspirations.
-This marked the beginning of commercial photography.
+This marked the beginning of advertising product photography.

 In 1920, 15% of the advertisements used photographs and the percentage increased to 80% in 1930.
-The photographs used were black and white but after 1950 coloured photography became dominant.
+The photographs used were black and white but after 1950 colored photography became dominant.

 This led to the evolution of image manipulation and extensive usage of the green screen to isolate products digitally and create complex compositing.

 This was the time when the use of portable light equipment enabled the artists to shoot the imagery and products outside of their studio.
-The artists were not anymore confined to their studios.
+The artists were no anymore confined to their studios.

-Product photography is more common on these days as a lot of techniques makes it easier to capture a high-quality image of any given product that also displays its features in great details.
+Product photography is more common these days as a lot of techniques make it easier to capture a high-quality image of any given product that also displays its features in great detail.